What is the Energy (Policy) of the Future?

 Host of the conference

-Josef Taušer graduated in International Trade at Faculty of International Relations, University of Economics, Prague.
+Josef Taušer graduated in International Trade at Faculty of International Relations, Prague University of Economics and Business.
 Since 2003 he works at the Department of International Trade.
 Currently, he is guarantor of the Master’s degree in International Trade and Deputy Head of the Department.
 In 2008 he was appointed associate professor and in 2012-2013 he served as vice-dean for science and as legal representative of the dean.
 Josef Taušer regularly lectures at universities in France (AUDENCIA School of Management, Nantes, Lyon IAE) and Austria (WU Wien), where he teaches international financial management, in English and German.

 He is author of numerous papers in journals with impact factor, co-author of 3 books, and of another 17 peer-reviewed articles.
 He participated in international and national scientific projects and is a member of the executive boards 5 academic journals.
 Josef is also member of the Board at the Academy of Business, CEE Chapter (AIB-CEE).